kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ### Motivations
 The [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) proposal explains why a separate monitoring pipeline is required.

-By publishing core metrics, the kubelet is relieved of its responsibility to provide metrics to system components.
+By publishing core metrics, the kubelet is relieved of its responsibility to provide metrics for monitoring.
 The third party monitoring pipeline also is relieved of any responsibility to provide these metrics to system components.

 cAdvisor is structured to collect metrics on an interval, which is appropriate for a stand-alone metrics collector.
 However, many functions in the kubelet are latency-sensitive (eviction, for example), and would benifit from a more "On-Demand" metrics collection design.

 ### Proposal
 This proposal is to use this set of core metrics, collected by the kubelet, and used solely by kubernetes system components to support resource feasibility checking and resource management on the node.
+This proposal is not designed to be an API published by the kubelet, but rather a set of metrics collected by the kubelet that will be transformed, and published in the future.

-The target "Users" of this set of metrics are kubernetes components.
+The target "Users" of this set of metrics are kubernetes components (though not neccessarily directly).
 This set of metrics itself is not designed to be user-facing, but is designed to be general enough to support user-facing components.

 ### Non Goals
 Everything covered in the [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) design doc will not be covered in this proposal.
 This includes the third party metrics pipeline, and the methods by which the metrics found in this proposal are provided to other kubernetes components.

 Integration with CRI will not be covered in this proposal.
 In future proposals, integrating with CRI may provide a better abstraction of information required by the core metrics pipeline to collect metrics.

+The kubelet API endpoint, including the format, url pattern, and name of the API will be the topic of a follow-up proposal to this proposal.

 ## Design
 This design covers only the Core Metrics Pipeline.

 High level requirements for the design are as follows:
  - Do not break existing users.
 We should continue to provide the full summary API as an optional add-on for the forseeable future.
-Once the monitoring pipeline is completed, the summary API, or a suitable replacement, will be provided by the monitoring pipeline, possibly through a stand-alone version of cAdvisor.
+Once the monitoring pipeline is completed, the summary API, or a suitable replacement, will be provided by the third party monitoring pipeline, possibly through a stand-alone version of cAdvisor.
  - The kubelet collects the minimum possible number of metrics for complete portable kubernetes functionalities.
  - Metrics can be fetched "On Demand", giving the kubelet more up-to-date stats.